This post may contain affiliate links. Read my disclosure policy.

 Slow Cooker Pineapple Chipotle Beef is a little sweet, a little heat, and hardly any effort since the crock pot does all the work.
-Pile this meaty goodness on sub rolls for sandwiches, scoop it over rice, roll it up in a tortilla, pile it on a salad – I don’t care what you do, just make this recipe.
+Pile this meaty goodness on sub rolls for sandwiches, scoop it over rice, roll it up in a tortilla, or pile it on a salad.
+It’s one of our favorite back to school crock pot recipes, so I don’t really care what you do, just make this easy slow cooker recipe!

 The weather here is ca-ray-zeeeee!
 Yes, that required three syllables.
 We have had this polar vortexing winter with snowstorm after snowstorm.
 March was supposed to kick off with a foot or two of snow, and after all the hype, we ended up with a dusting.
 Trust me, I am NOT complaining about that.
 It meant The Bug actually had a full week of school for the first time since, I don’t know, early December.